Skip to content

 gh variable set LIVE_THEME_ID --body "123456789"

-Via the GitHub web UI: Go to Settings > Secrets and variables > Actions > New repository secret, name it ANTHROPIC_API_KEY.
+Or via the GitHub web UI: Settings > Secrets and variables > Actions.

 bash